joaochiroli/Projeto-Flask/README.md

 docker tag flask-api-db:latest joaochiroli123/mysql-flaskapi
 ```

-## Step 3: Pushing the image from Dockerhub to the registry in Azure
+## Step 3: Pushing the image from Dockerhub to the Container Registry in Azure

 1. Access your Azure Cloud Shell
 2. Access the registry